johannesvollmer/exrs/README.md

 # rust-openexr

-This library is a draft of a pure and safe-code-only implementation of the OpenEXR image file format.
+This library is a draft of a pure and safe-code-only Rust implementation of the OpenEXR image file format.

 Because rust-openexr is currently a draft, it can only extract some meta-data from exr images.